-Exhibit in an attractive way:
+Exhibit to be based on a park theme:

-2 different kinds of vegetables grown in your garden.

-1 vase of flowers grown in your garden.

-2 items of baking, displayed on a plate and covered in plastic wrap.

-2 items of craftwork.
+- 2 different kinds of vegetables grown in your garden. - 1 vase of flowers grown in your garden. - 2 items of baking, displayed on a plate and covered in plastic wrap. - 2 items of craftwork, to include some bunting as one item.